envygeeks/jekyll-docker/images/master/README.md

 ## Environment Variables

+* `$FORCE_APK_INSTALL` - Will force us to always install `.apk` depenendcies for you, regardless of whether we detect a Gemfile, so you can always have things you want available.
+(WARNING: This is *not* cached.)

 * `$UPDATE_GEMFILE` - Will update your Gemfile in a naive way and try to sync it and remove duplicates, it will not remove groups (but could remove duplicate group names.) and will not remove any blank lines that you add